cavo789/vscode_tips/080-tips/tasks/readme.md

 To run that task, we just need to call the `Command Palette` (<kbd>CTRL</kbd>-<kbd>SHIFT</kbd>-<kbd>P</kbd>) then select `Tasks: Run task`.
 You'll then be prompted to select the task and `concat-md` will appear.

 All your custom tasks will be accessible in the `Tasks: Run task` list.

+Tip: it's possible to specify more than one command using the `&&` syntax; f.i. `"command": "cd tests/ && run_all.cmd",`